Freedom Movement (Slovenia): Freedom Movement (2022–present)

+Election Win (April 2022)

 In the 2022 parliamentary elections, the Freedom Movement placed first with 34.5% of the vote and won 41 of the 90 seats in the National Assembly, defeating the Slovenian Democratic Party and its three-term prime minister Janez Janša.
 The Social Democrats, another centre-left party, announced that they would join a government led by Golob, in addition to The Left, giving him a majority in the legislature and making him Prime Minister of Slovenia, an office he assumed on 25 May 2022.
 In June 2022, the List of Marjan Šarec and Party of Alenka Bratušek voted in favor of merging into the party, which was approved by the Freedom Movement on 27 June.
 The official merger was scheduled for the first half of July.

-After merger, the party got representatives in the European Parliament via former members of LMŠ, Irena Joveva and Klemen Grošelj.
+After the merger, the party got representatives in the European Parliament via former members of LMŠ, Irena Joveva and Klemen Grošelj.

 Ideology and platform

-The Freedom Movement is a social liberal, green liberal, progressive and Pro-European party with a centre-left orientation.
-The party seeks a balance between industrial progress and environmental preservation through environmental measures.
+The Freedom Movement is a social liberal and pro-European party with a centre-left orientation.
 As social measures, the party points out publicly available health care and the increase in the number of employees, the reform of the education system and the digitalisation of schools.
 According to former party chairman Leben, Slovenia should be able to rank among the 20 globally most competitive countries in the World Economic Forum criteria.

-In his introductory speech, Jure Leben also mentioned the closure of "companies that blatantly pollute the environment" Kemis, Eternit, Termite, Ekosistem, the regulation of drinking water in Anhovo, the closure of the Velenje lignite mine (the only one in the country still operating), ban on hydraulic fracturing, the protection of forests and the declaration of an ecological crisis.
-The party would also introduce a tax on sweetened beverages and non-recycled plastics, while promoting sustainable forms of transport, decentralization and the decarbonisation of Slovenia.

-In Croatia, the news portal Index commented that Robert Golob embodies the values of the late Prime Minister and President Janez Drnovšek.